stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 ### Integration

-To attach a diagnostics handler the relevant extension and the validation layer must be enabled:
+To attach a diagnostics handler in the demo the relevant extension and the validation layer must be enabled:

 ```java
 Instance instance = new Instance.Builder()